Earth is covered with these 3 types of rocks are:

 The process of formation of metamorphic rocks starts with existing rocks.
 Then, they undergo some sort of change due to immense heat or pressure.

-For example, a rock made of sand is “metamorphosed” into another type of rock when it comes in contact from intense heat.
+For example, a rock made of sand is “metamorphosed” into another type of rock when it comes in contact with intense heat.
 They can’t melt because then it would be heading for the igneous state.

 When it’s metamorphosed, it’s soft and pliable like cookie dough.
 This intense pressure for metamorphic rocks comes from inside Earth.
 Earth’s major mountain chains contain metamorphic rocks because it’s at plate tectonics boundaries where this intense pressure exists.